Localization in Khovanov homology: Burnside categories and functors

-where the vertical $2$-morphisms are given by the construction of $F$: the left one is part of the definition, and the right one arises from a sequence of bijections of the form $\Id \circ F_{x,y,y',z} \circ \Id$, as in the proof of Lemma \ref{lem:212}.
-Although the decomposition of the vertical into the $F_{x,y,y',z}$ is not well-defined, the resulting composite (the vertical $2$-morphism in the diagram) is well-defined.
-We define the action $\psi_{g,u,v}$ to make the diagram commutative.
+The vertical $2$-morphisms are given by the construction of $F$: the left one is part of the definition, and the right one arises from a sequence of bijections of the form $\Id \circ F_{x,y,y',z} \circ \Id$, as in the proof of Lemma \ref{lem:212}.
+Although the decomposition of the right vertical 2-morphism into the $F_{x,y,y',z}$ is not well-defined, the resulting composite is well-defined.
+The horizonal 2-morphisms in the top row are instances of the maps $\psi_{g,x,y}$ as in (\ref{itm:hyp2}) of the lemma, for objects $x\geqslant_1 y$ of $(\two^n)^p$.
+We define the 2-morphism $\psi_{g,u,v}$ (taking the place of the dashed arrow) to make the diagram commutative.